 An examination of the blade showed some scratching of the blade.
 But the edge, though quite thin, held up extremely well.
 And the scratching was only across the surface and could quite easily be polished out.
 But not yet.
 I hadn’t finished by a long shot...

-The next target was one of my favourites.
+The next target was one of my favorites.
 My trusty old woodblock – a great equalizer that stresses the entire length of the sword and hilt as one, not to mention a good indicator of how hard the blade is by examining the scuff marks left behind afterwards – and how deeply it ‘bites’.

 This test left me feeling VERY satisfied with the Knight sword.
 It bit into the wood as deep as a Katana, and showed very little in the way of scuffing.
 There was now little doubt in my mind that these swords were tempered to a Rockwell Hardness of 53 on the C scale!